Thirudathe: Plot

 Balu is a small-time thief.
-Once he happens to steal money from a woman.
-After his death the family becomes Balu's responsibility, and his attitude toward stealing changes when his mother discovers her son was a thief and sacrifices her life.
+Once he steals money from a man.
+This loss devastates the victim—an honest executive—and drives him to his own death.
+After his death, the family becomes Balu's responsibility, and his attitude toward stealing changes when his mother discovers her son was a thief and sacrifices her life.
 How the family is saved forms the rest of the story.

 Production

 The film, a remake of the Hindi film Pocket Maar (1956), was directed by P. Neelakandan and V. Arunachalam under A. L. S. Productions, with story written by Chinna Annamalai and dialogues written by Kannadasan and Ma.
 Lakshmanan.
 Lakshmanan came up with two titles for the film: Thirudathe and Nalladhukku Kaalamillai, recommending the latter.
 M. G. Ramachandran objected, believing that audiences would think the title would represent his own opinion, and that the film actually exhorts people not to do wrong.
 Hence, the former title was finalised.
 B. Saroja Devi was cast as the lead actress at Ramachandran's insistence.